Connect to SQL and NoSQL Databases

 Amazon Redshift

-for Redshift, and it will be set as the search_path
+specify db_schema for Redshift, and it will be set as the search_path when querying.

 PUT api/v1/connection/my_redshift_db/secret | |